aniketflyinghigh/papers-we-love-in-strategic-theory-membership/README.md

 ### What's It All About?

 Papers We Love In Strategic Theory is a community oriented around the presentation and analysis of critical papers in strategic theory.
-See the top-level site description [for more](http://aelkus.github.io/papers-we-love-in-strategic-theory/) for a brief explanation about what this entails.
+It is loosely inspired by [Papers We Love](http://paperswelove.org), but there's no connection other than the idea of reading and discussing papers.
+See the top-level site description [for more](http://aelkus.github.io/papers-we-love-in-strategic-theory/) and a brief explanation about what this entails.

 ### Who Runs It?

 I'm Adam Elkus, a PhD student in Computational Social Science at George Mason University.
 For more about me, see my page [here](http://aelkus.github.io).
 For all communications regarding this discussion group, please email me at `papers.we.love.in.strategy@gmail.com`.

-With the exception of the top-level description ([here](http://aelkus.github.io/papers-we-love-in-strategic-theory/)) and presentation summaries (posted [here](https://github.com/aelkus/papers-we-love-in-strategic-theory-presentations)), all important announcements and information will be located in this Github repository.
+With the exception of the top-level description ([here](http://aelkus.github.io/papers-we-love-in-strategic-theory/)) and presentation summaries (posted [here](https://github.com/aelkus/papers-we-love-in-strategic-theory-presentations)), all important static information will be located here.
+All updates/announcements will be posted [here](http://aelkus.github.io/papers_we_love_strategic_theory_updates/)

 ### Why Haven't I Seen This Before?/Why Is It So Bare Bones?